HiIAmTzeKean/SC3050-Advanced-computer-architecture/notes/module2_lecture4.md

 - for branching, assume address of size 4 bits. since it is signed number, what if i were to branch 0111, since we need to LLS, that becomes a -ve number.

+Response: There is a sign extender that will take care of the shifting.
+The sign value of the number will be preserved.